drborges/rivers/Readme.md

 # Overview

-Rivers provide a simple though powerful API for processing streams of data built on top of `goroutines`, `channels` and the [pipeline pattern](https://blog.golang.org/pipelines).
+Rivers provides a simple though powerful API for processing streams of data built on top of `goroutines`, `channels` and the [pipeline pattern](https://blog.golang.org/pipelines).

 ```go
 err := rivers.From(NewGithubRepositoryProducer(httpClient)).